microsoft/DeepSpeed/docs/_pages/features.md

 gradients are long lived.
 CMO transfers activation checkpoints and parameter gradients to contiguous buffers preventing memory fragmentation.

+## ZeRO-Offload

+ZeRO-Offload pushes the boundary of the maximum model size that can be trained efficiently using minimal GPU resources, by exploiting computational and memory resources on both GPUs and their host CPUs.
+It allows training up to 13-billion-parameter models on a single NVIDIA V100 GPU, 10x larger than the state-of-the-art, while retaining high training throughput of over 30 teraflops per GPU.

+For more details see the [ZeRO-Offload release blog]( https://www.microsoft.com/en-us/research/?p=689370&secret=iSlooB), and [tutorial](/tutorials/zero-offload/) on integration with DeepSpeed.

 ## Additional Memory and Bandwidth Optimizations

 ### Smart Gradient Accumulation